ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 entries of certain project file configuration elements.

 This evaluation occurs when the project file is loaded and processed into a data structure for use by the Ceedling application.

+_Note:_ One good option for validating and troubleshooting inline Ruby string exapnsion is use of `ceedling dumpconfig` at the command line.
+This application command causes your project configuration to be processed and written to a YAML file with any inline Ruby string expansions, well, expanded along with defaults set, plugin actions applied, etc.

 #### Ruby string expansion syntax